 Algorithm Testing:

-They are used to test algorithms for power calculation, prime checking, and integer factorization.
+They are utilized for evaluating algorithms related to power computation, checking for prime numbers, and determining integer factorization.

 Pattern Analysis: